What You Need to Know about Joining Air Cadets

 - not have attained 19 years of age;

 - not belong to another corps or squadron; and

 - be acceptable to the Commanding Officer (CO) of the cadet corps or squadron.

 A – We are an organization for both boys & girls 12 -18 of age.
 The purpose of the cadet squadron is to develop youth leadership and promote physical fitness and active citizenship.

 Q – Why should I join cadets?

 A – You will learn about flight (power & gliding), survival, teamwork and much more.
 You will make new friends and experience new, exciting and challenging adventures.
-Many successful Canadian such as Colonel Chris Hadfield (first Canadian astronaut to take command of the International Space Station), Myriam Bedard, Captain Marc Garneau, Rick Mercer, and actors Timothy Dalton & Jim Carey are all former cadets.
+Many successful Canadians such as Colonel Chris Hadfield (first Canadian astronaut to take command of the International Space Station), Myriam Bedard, Captain Marc Garneau, Rick Mercer, and actors Timothy Dalton & Jim Carey are all former cadets.

 Q – Does this mean I will have to join the Canadian Forces?